SAP Articles

 - Built-in CRM, HR, and BI modules

-- Modular pricing — you don’t pay for what you don’t use
+- Modular pricing so you only pay for what you use

 Limitations:

-- Limited visibility in North America (outside Israel and Europe)
+- Limited brand visibility in North America outside Israel and Europe

-- Fewer system integrators compared to SAP or Dynamics
+- Fewer system integrators compared to SAP or Microsoft

-- Reporting tools are capable, but take time to master
+- Reporting tools are functional but may take time to master

 Comparison of the Best ERP for Manufacturing

-Evaluating ERP systems isn’t just a checklist exercise—it’s more like matching personalities.
+Evaluating ERP systems should definitely not be a checklist exercise.
+It’s more like matching personalities.
 What works brilliantly for one plant might fall apart in another.
 That’s why the “best” ERP really depends on context.

 Here are the criteria we focused on: